pablit0o/MIT_OCW_6.100L/README.md

 - 18.05: Intro to Probability and Statistics

 - Analysis I: Fourth Edition by Terence Tao
 [1] - This was truly the first "self-study" course.
 All I have is a book, some notebook paper, and the indomitable human spirit.
-I graded my answers to exercises based on LLMs, which by themselves could also be wrong.
+I was tempted to use LLMs to grade my work, but since the intent was to learn I prefer having uncertainty to think-over rather than immediate results.
+Also, screw corporations.
+Make your own AI.